Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

+To explore the energy–latency trade-offs across power modes during long-running workloads, Figure~\ref{fig:powerlatencytradeoff} shows how \name adapts to different battery levels in a real-world smart headband deployment.
+As illustrated in Figure~\ref{fig:headband} in the Appendix, we built a battery-powered prototype and conducted a week-long study with five users, collecting extensive traces that were used to produce Figure~\ref{fig:powerlatencytradeoff}.

 Figure~\ref{fig:power} reports power consumption and estimated runtime of \name\ when powered by a standard 2000 mAh COTS battery pack.
 Thanks to software–hardware co-design, \name\ consumes less power by reducing resource usage.
-In low-power mode, the on-demand one-time cascade inference operates at an average of only 0.375 W, providing up to 20.8 hours of event-triggered inference—surpassing existing edge devices.
+In the low-power mode, the on-demand cascade pipeline consumes an average of 0.375 W under event-triggered execution.
+Assuming a standard 2000 mAh battery, this translates to up to 18.8 hours of operation under low-duty-cycle workloads, where the system remains in standby and performs inference only when triggered.